Responsive

 • Kubernetes Native: From abstracting away the complexities of working with Kubernetes to scale automatically based on workload demands, Testkube takes full advantage of Kubernetes while helping teams focus on building their testing scenarios.

-• Simplified Parallel Tests On CI/CD: Testkube decouples testing from your CI/CD, removing all the complexities and speeding up your CI.
-By doing so, it helps reduce CI/CD bottlenecks and quickens the testing process.
+• Simplified Parallel Tests On CI/CD: Testkube decouples testing from your CI/CD, removes all the complexities, and speeds up your CI.
+Doing so helps reduce CI/CD bottlenecks and quickens the testing process.

 • Easy to use: You don’t need to be in DevOps to run tests on Testkube!
-Users can interact with Testkube either via CLI, GUI, or API making it easier to work with.
-The intuitive and easy-to-use dashboard allows non-technical/non-DevOps people also to be able to use Testkube.
+Users can interact with Testkube via CLI, GUI, or API, making it easier to work with.
+The intuitive and easy-to-use dashboard allows non-technical/non-DevOps people also to use Testkube.

-Let us see how Advanced Test Orchestration works with Testkube .
+Let us see how parallel testing works with Testkube.

-In order to demonstrate advanced test orchestration capabilities of Testkube, we’ll deploy the sock shop - a popular microservice-based application - on a Kubernetes cluster.
-We’ll then set up two K6 tests using the Testkube cloud - one to test the latency and the other to generate some load.
+In order to demonstrate the parallel testing capabilities of Testkube, we’ll deploy the online boutique - a popular microservice-based application - on a Kubernetes cluster.
+We’ll then set up two k6 Test Workflows - one to test the latency and the other to generate some load.

 Pre-requisites

-Perform the pre-requisite steps of creating Kubernetes clusters, and configuring Testkube CLI, and Agent before proceeding.
+Perform the pre-requisite steps of creating a Kubernetes cluster, and configuring Testkube CLI, and Agent before proceeding.

-Clone the repo and deploy the sock shop to the Kubernetes cluster.
+Clone the repo and deploy the online boutique application to the Kubernetes cluster.

 NAME READY STATUS RESTARTS AGE